ThomasPueschel/bdown/content/authors/admin/_index.md

 - Visitors
 ---

-I am the Wendy James Associate Professor in Evolutionary Anthropology at the School of Anthropology and Museum Ethnography, University of Oxford and Tutorial Fellow at St. Hugh’s College.
-My research mainly focuses on human, primate and mammalian evolution by using combination of phylogenetics, 3D morphometrics, virtual biomechanical techniques, computational simulations, statistical modelling, phylogenetic comparative methods, and fieldwork.
-I am in the process of establishing a research group focused on these topics, so if you’re interested in joining my research group, downloading publications or discuss potential collaborations, please explore the website.
+I am the Wendy James Associate Professor in Evolutionary Anthropology at the School of Anthropology and Museum Ethnography, University of Oxford, as well as Tutorial Fellow at St. Hugh’s College.
+My research mainly focuses on human, primate, and mammalian evolution by using a combination of phylogenetics, 3D morphometrics, virtual biomechanical techniques, computational simulations, statistical modelling, phylogenetic comparative methods, and fieldwork.
+I am in the process of establishing a research group focused on these topics, so if you are interested in joining my research group, downloading publications or discussing potential collaborations, please explore the website.